 What is Kreuzberg in Berlin Known For?

 Kreuzberg used to be known as a Turkish quartier of the city and the poorest part of West Berlin.
-But in the 60s the bohemians started to settle in here because of low housing prices.
+But in the 60s, the bohemians started to settle here because of low housing prices.
 The rest is history — now Kreuzberg is the trendiest and quirkiest district of the city.
 As I mentioned before, this neighborhood is very diverse.
-In order not to get lost on your Kreuzberg sightseeing adventure, here are some tips from us and notable locations.
+If you don’t want to get lost during your Kreuzberg sightseeing adventure, here are some tips from us you should remember and notable locations to put on your itinerary.

 10 Places to Visit in Kreuzberg

-The history of Berlin is literally the sea of information to dive in.
+The history of Berlin is literally a sea of never-ending information to dive into.
 But if you’ve come unprepared, Kreuzberg is there for you to learn the history right on its streets — through the sites left from the world-shaking events of the 20th century.

 East Side Gallery